Self-build mortgages explained – what to expect in 2026

 • Experian credit report

-An initial valuation will be carried out to establish current value and anticipated end value, too.
+An initial valuation will be carried out to establish the current value and the anticipated end value, too.
 (You will be required to pay the valuation fees.)
 Interim and final valuations will also be requested and carried out by a RICS valuer.

-Other key points to consider, include:
+Other key points to consider include:

 • A typical timescale for processing a stage release mortgage is up to three months